sndnyang/inception_score_fid/ReadMe.md

 The code is based on the repo released by [IGEBM](https://arxiv.org/pdf/1903.08689.pdf)

-It works fine, but sometimes TF is hard to run on GPU (CPU is so slow), or occupies all memory of GPU so that you can't trace your training process.
+It works fine, but

+1. sometimes TF is hard to run on GPU (CPU is so slow).
+Suggest to use conda [install tensorflow in conda](https://yann-leguilly.gitlab.io/post/2019-10-08-tensorflow-and-cuda/)
+2. or occupies all memory of GPU so that you can't trace your training process.
+I have added the config in the code [inception score](https://github.com/sndnyang/inception_score_fid/blob/master/inception.py#L25], [FID](https://github.com/sndnyang/inception_score_fid/blob/master/fid.py#L25)  but I can't guarantee.

 As a refer:
 [Inception Score Row 231](https://github.com/openai/ebm_code_release/blob/master/test_inception.py#L231)